For a Catholic family in Pakistan, poverty is a bitter reality

 “I told her that I would help her after school, that I would either join her at work or work on her behalf.
 One day, I went alone to work, and the owner of the home, about 40, asked me to make a cup of tea for him.
 When I went to serve him, he held my arm tightly and kissed me.
 I was so afraid to tell my mother; I thought that she would beat me.
 But when it happened again, I told my mother.
 I was no longer allowed to join her at work.
 I wondered if she faced the same harassment.

 “I always prayed to God, hoping that He would help us and show us the way.
 Some people visited our home and offered their support.
-I continued my studies at St. Ann’s Primary School, which is run by the Catholic Church.
+I continued my studies at St. Ann’s Primary School, which is run by the Catholic Church in Pakistan.
 My brother was also in school at the time, but due to our financial circumstances, he left school to work as a building painter.

 “When I was in the eighth grade, the St. Vincent DePaul Society began to help with costs.
 The initial monthly stipend was 500 rupees, and after two years, it increased to 1000 [approx. $7.50].
 Later on, I was admitted to the local High School, which is operated by a Catholic organization and is one of the best schools in our city.
 I am thankful to our principal, who waived all fees so I could continue my education without disturbance.